-Service notifications related to your account(s): You may decline to receive e-mail offers from NPS at any time.
+Service notifications related to your account(s): You may decline to receive e-mail offers from MuniciPAY at any time.
 We do not provide your e-mail address to any other companies for them to market their products or services to you.

-MuniciPAY uses session cookies containing encrypted information to allow the system to uniquely identifyyou while you are logged in.
+MuniciPAY uses session cookies containing encrypted information to allow the system to uniquely identify you while you are logged in.
 This information allows MuniciPAY to process electronic payment transactions.
 Session cookies help us make sure you are who you say you are and are required in order to use MuniciPAY.
 Standing alone, cookies do not identify you personally.
 They merely recognize your browser and only exist during an online session.
 They disappear from your computer when you close your browser software or turn off your computer.

-NPS works to protect the security of your information during transmission by using Secure Sockets Layer (SSL) software.
+MuniciPAY works to protect the security of your information during transmission by using Secure Sockets Layer (SSL) software.
 We store information gathered on secure computers located in a locked data center that a limited number of our employees have access to.
 We use firewalls and other security technology to prevent our computers from being accessed by unauthorized persons.
 We also require that any personally identifiable consumer information sent to us by you be encrypted using SSL encryption.